robertochello/uclv-rh8d-ros2-tests/README.md

 #### Move Motors Test

-This test node (`test_moveMotors`) is designed to test the functionality of moving motors in the robotic hand.
+This test node (`test_moveMotors`) is designed to test the functionality of moving motors.

 1. Run test node:
 ```bash